CONFERENCE AGENDA

 Static office portfolios no longer reflect how organisations operate.
 Market volatility, hybrid work, and decarbonisation targets are forcing leaders to rethink the scale, structure, and purpose of real estate portfolios.
 This theme focuses on strategic decisions around consolidation, flexibility, and transformation — balancing cost, culture, and carbon.

-Content to be confirmed.
+Session to be announced

 Knowledge Exchange – Insights, Reflections, and Forward Thinking